ianfajardo/tryorthokeys/posts/what-to-do-after-getting-an-ortholinear-keyboard.md

 ---
 title: "What to do after getting your first Ortholinear Keyboard"
+metatitle: "What to do after getting your first Ortholinear Keyboard | ortho keyboard OLKB Planck Preonic drop"
 description: "There are a bunch of different mods and accessories for your new ortholinear keyboard.
 Here are a couple must haves and recommended items to pick up first."
 date: "2021-03-25"
 image: "/first-ortholinear-board.png"